In the past I would often get asked if it was possible to live in Bangkok on a 30,000 baht salary?

 Not good.
 Not good at all.

-And of course, if we do the math, a 30K a month teacher is actually only earning 25,000 baht a month if two months of the year are unpaid.
+And of course, if we do the math, a teacher on a 40K salary is actually only earning 33,000 baht a month if two months of the year are unpaid.

 Bangkok is NOT the cheap destination it was in the early 90's when I first came here.
 Prices for everything have risen steadily, especially over the last five years.